Sizzling Meatballs Recipe

 Similar Recipes

-You can make this beautiful Aegean region dish by frying your potatoes and meatballs in oil to make it even more delicious, or you can prepare it raw and bake it and serve it as a healthy and light meal.
-Enjoy your meal!
+You can make this beautiful Aegean region dish by frying your potatoes and meatballs in oil to make it even more delicious, or you can also serve it as a healthy and light meal by preparing it raw and baking it.
+Enjoy…

 75 Min